Geospatial Data Ingestion & Processing Workflows

 Data Ingestion & Format Handling

 Heterogeneous spatial formats require robust parsing strategies.
 Schema inference must account for mixed geometry types and nullable attributes.
-Stream-based reading prevents memory exhaustion when processing municipal or national datasets.
+Stream-based reading prevents memory exhaustion when processing large municipal or national datasets.

 For foundational vector ingestion patterns, consult Shapefile & GeoJSON Parsing.
 Always enforce strict type casting during ingestion to avoid downstream serialization failures.